“Welcome Aboard!” Congratulations on your orders to NCTS FAR EAST.

 Yokosuka Prince Hotel is also in proximity from the base with similar accommodations.
 The hotel has a toll free phone number from the U.S. 1-800-542-8686.

-If you wish you can exchange dollars for yen at the airport as there are several banks at the airport and their currency exchange rates are often a little better than what can be obtained on base.
+If you wish you can exchange dollars for yen at the airport as there are several banks at the airport and their currency exchange rates are often worst than what can be obtained on base.
 There are several banks on base.
 Navy Federal Credit Union and Community Savings Bank are the 2 closest to the hospital.
 Both have ATM machines.
 Navy Federal Credit Union dispenses dollars only but other ATM's dispense either yen or dollars.
+There are two "Lucky Exchanges" located off-base nearby; they typically offer the best rate.

 There are food courts if you still desire the likes of Taco Bell, Popeye’s, and McDonald's.
 Excellent and somewhat reasonably priced Japanese food is available within a very short walk off base.